vivaria/edisonrul.ing/docs/source/cards/m/magical-merchant.md

 ### Card Rulings

-●If you pick up your entire Deck and there were no Spell/Trap Cards, the rest of the cards are shuffled back into the Deck.
+*   If you pick up your entire Deck and there were no Spell/Trap Cards, the rest of the cards are shuffled back into the Deck.
 If "Thunder King Rai-Oh" is applying, all the revealed cards, including the Spell/Trap, are sent to the GY.